 As Executive Director and CEO, Ms. Paskowitz oversees all programs and departments at Summit Speech School: Parent Infant, Preschool, Itinerant, Audiology, Development, and Business.
 She is responsible for assisting the Board in setting policies and objectives for the school, maintaining sound financial resources, recruiting staff, promoting the school and its resources to all constituents and assuring that the school is in compliance with all the rules and regulations that govern its programs.
 Ms. Paskowitz can be reached at 908-508-0011 or firstname.lastname@example.org

-Amy L. Ryan, M.Ed. joined Summit Speech School in August 2012 as Principal of the Preschool.
-Mrs. Ryan most recently served as Supervisor of Early Childhood and Special Education in Edgewater.
-Prior to this position she served Mine Hill and Wharton Public Schools as Director of Special Services.
-Mrs. Ryan was also the Site Director of a twelve-classroom public preschool which opened under her supervision in New Brunswick.
-Mrs. Ryan spent much of her career teaching special-education students in high school, middle school, and elementary settings.
-Ms. Ryan may be reached by phone 908-508-0011 ext 152 or by email email@example.com.
+Amy L. Ryan, M.Ed. is the Principal of the Preschool.
+Ms. Ryan oversees the program, supervises staff, and coordinates Child Study Team Meetings, parent involvement, and visitations to the school.
+Prior to this position Ms. Ryan served as a Director of Special Services, a Supervisor of Early Childhood and Special Education, and as a Site Director of a twelve classroom public preschool which opened under her supervision.
+Ms. Ryan spent much of her career teaching various levels of students in special education.
+Ms. Ryan may be reached by phone at 908-508-0011 ext 152 or by email at email@example.com.

 COORDINATOR, PARENT INFANT PROGRAM

-As Coordinator of the Parent Infant Program at Summit Speech School, Nancy Schumann CCC-SLP, LSLS Cert.
+Nancy Schumann, CCC-SLP, LSLS Cert.
 AVT, manages the Early Intervention services in accordance with State and Federal guidelines.
-The contact with each family and with Early Intervention Service Coordinators to schedule Developmental Assessments and follow up meetings ensures that appropriate services can be delivered.
-Nancy supervises our Parent Infant staff, develops program goals and policies, and serves as a resource for other professionals.
-Our unique Parent Training program is available to families of children with hearing loss from birth to age 3.
-Nancy coordinates the parent support meetings and teaches families about issues related to hearing loss as well as the transition process from Early Intervention to preschool.
-Nancy is a Speech Language Pathologist and Listening and Spoken Language Specialist.
-Nancy can be contacted at 908-508-0011 or firstname.lastname@example.org
+She maintains contact with each family and with State of NJ Early Intervention Service Coordinators to schedule Developmental Assessments and follow up meetings to ensure that appropriate services are delivered.
+Ms. Schumann supervises our Parent Infant staff, develops program goals and policies, and serves as a resource for other professionals.
+Ms. Schumann also runs our unique Parent Training program for parents of children with hearing loss from birth to age 3.
+She holds parent support meetings and teaches families about issues related to hearing loss, as well as the transition process from Early Intervention to preschool.
+During these 2-hour parent meetings, the Summit Speech School staff provides group language/listening and motor skill intervention for the children.
+Ms. Schumann is a Speech Language Pathologist and Listening and Spoken Language Specialist.
+She is a member of the Children’s Hearing Institute Medical and Educational Board.
+She also consults with the Pediatric Cochlear Implant Team at Robert Wood Johnson University Hospital, and teaches at The College of New Jersey.
+She can be reached at 908-508-0011 or firstname.lastname@example.org

 CFO AND BUSINESS MANAGER